ubc-cirrus-lab/caribou/docs/design.md

 }
 ```

-## Solver Inputs
+## Deployment Algorithm Inputs

 Solver Inputs is a subcomponent of Solver responsible for providing input to the Solver.
-It serves as an interface for the solver instances to obtain execution and transmission data.
+It serves as an interface for the deployment algorithm instances to obtain execution and transmission data.
 It accesses the necessary information from tables created and managed by the Data Collectors, including [`workflow_instance_table`](#workflow-collector-output-table), [`performance_region_table`](#performance-region-table), [`carbon_region_table`](#carbon-region-table), [`available_regions_table`](#available-regions-table), [`provider_region_table`](#provider-region-table), and [`provider_table`](#at-provider-table).

 It consists of the `InputManager`, responsible for managing and setting up all appropriate loaders and calculators.